Type 56 assault rifle: Type 56-1

 Copy of the AKS, with an under-folding steel shoulder stock and the bayonet removed to make the weapon easier to carry.

 As with the original Type 56, milled receivers were replaced by stamped receivers in the mid-1960s, making the Type 56-1 an equivalent to the Russian AKMS.

 Civilian semi-auto versions (Type 56S-I) may have the spike bayonet added, though it is worth noting that this is not the original military configuration.

+Type 06

+The Type 06 is an assault rifle manufactured by Poly Technologies to be chambered in 5.56mm NATO.

 Type 56-2

 Improved variant introduced in 1980, with a side-folding stock and dark orange bakelite furniture.
 The stock also houses a cleaning kit, which both underfolding AKs (all nations) and other sidefolding AKs lacked, instead requiring a separate pouch.
 It also allows a traditional detachable bayonet, both AK-47 and AKM styles, as an option in addition to the folding spike style.

 Mainly manufactured for export and rare in China as the Type 81 was already in production by the time of conception.